Pratyush-Bhattacharya/cse15l-lab-reports/LabReport1.md

 [user@sahara ~/lecture1]$ cd Hello.java
 bash: cd: Hello.java: Not a directory
 ```
+There is no error.

 ## List `ls` Examples:
 **1: Without arguments**
+When the working directory is the home directory.
+And when you `cd` into `lecture1` folder making the working directory in the `lecture1` folder.
 ```
 [user@sahara ~]$ ls
 lecture1